UnitTestBot/UTBotJava/docs/TaintAnalysis.md

       marks: [ ] # all possible marks
 ```

----

 To check the conformity to `conditions`, you can set:

 - the specific values of method arguments
 - their runtime types

-Values can be set for the following types: `boolean`, `int`, `float` or `string` (and also `null` value for all nullable
+Values can be set for the following types: `boolean`, `int`, `float` or `string` (and `null` value for all nullable
 types).

 The full type name must be specified in the angle brackets `<>`.

 The `conditions` field specifies runtime conditions for arguments (`arg1`, `arg2`, ...).
 Conditions can also be specified for `this` and `return` if it makes sense.
-For sinks there is no sense to check some conditions for return value, so such functionality is not supported.
+For sinks, checking conditions for a return value makes no sense, so this functionality is not supported.

 ```yaml
 conditions: